axibase/atsd/api/data/series/group.md

 #### Packing Algorithm

-Exact solution of the Packing problem requires consider each of
+Exact solution of the Packing problem requires to consider each of
 ![complexity](./images/complexity.png)
 possible assignment of N series to K subgroups.
 This became computationally unfeasible for small values of N and K.